seraph776/seraph776/README.md

 ## About Me

-- 🙂 Pronouns: _El, Dei, Deus_
+- :electron: Pronouns: _El, Elohim, El Shaddai_
-- 🌱 I'm currently learning Javascript
+- 🌱 I'm currently learning _Everything_
-- 👯 I’m looking to collaborate on Python Projects
+- 🤝 I’m looking to collaborate on Python Projects
 - 💬 Ask me about: Tutoring, Code Review, and Project Collaboration
 - 📫 You can reach me at [seraph776@gmail.com](mailto:seraph776@gmail.com)
 - ⚡ Fun Fact: I love to draw and play chess! ♞